nkoshimoto/genulens/README.md

 # genulens
-`genulens`, which stands for "generate microlensing", is a tool to simulate microlensing events using Monte Carlo simulation of the Galactic model developed by [Koshimoto, Baba & Bennett (2021), arXiv:2104.03306](https://arxiv.org/abs/2104.03306).
+`genulens`, which stands for "generate microlensing", is a tool to simulate microlensing events using Monte Carlo simulation of the Galactic model developed by [Koshimoto, Baba & Bennett (2021), ApJ, 917, 78](https://ui.adsabs.harvard.edu/abs/2021ApJ...917...78K/abstract).
 The code itself has been published as [Koshimoto & Ranc (2021), Zenodo.4784948](http://doi.org/10.5281/zenodo.4784948).
 Please cite the papers if you find this code useful in your research.